 2. How long will it be until I receive my injury settlement payment?
 It can take months or even years to fully realize the extent of your injuries.
 If your injuries are minor or heal quickly, your claim could be complete within a few months.
 For more serious injuries, it usually takes longer to have a clear picture of the impact of your injuries on your long-term health and ability to work or enjoy life.
 This usually extends the time frame for reaching a settlement.
 In most situations, a quick settlement is likely not in your best interest.
 Often injury claims are settled out of court in less than three years, but each claim is different, and the length of time will depend on many factors including how complicated the accident was, the number of people involved, the seriousness of your injuries, and the length of time it takes you to reach Maximum Medical Improvement (MMI).
 MMI means that you are either 100% healed from your injuries, or at least as healed as you can ever expect to be.
 Once your file settles and the funds are released, it can take anywhere from five business days up to a few weeks for you to receive your money.

 3. Do I have to pay income tax on my settlement payment?
-As a client, you’ll never pay income tax on your Personal Injury settlement.
-The funds you receive are tax-free and you do not pay GST or income tax on the money that you receive.
+As a client, you will typically not pay income tax on your Personal Injury settlement.
+The funds you receive are usually tax-free and you do not pay GST or income tax on the money that you receive.
 Because the government of Canada requires GST to be paid on fees for services rendered, you will pay GST on our fee.
 For all Personal Injury claims, we work on a contingency fee basis here at Litco Law, and our fees are based on a percentage of the settlement.

 4. Are there hidden fees on injury claims?
 At Litco Law, we believe in complete transparency, and that includes being completely open with you about our pricing.
 When you meet with us, the legal team will always make sure you know and understand our fees before you hire us, so there are never any surprises.
 All legal actions cost money, and not just lawyers’ fees.
 There are usually expenses associated with Personal Injury claims, called disbursements.
 Disbursements for injury claims run from hundreds to thousands of dollars depending on the severity and complexity of your case.
 They include fees for things like: